hudson21/test-web-stack/ui-context-exam/README.md

 4. If you are interacting with a database, there is always room for query optimizations.
 Find out strategies to speed the performance of your queries.
 5. In the case of the client side, there is always the possibility to use React Context to avoid `prop chaining` or use `Redux` if you have an application you think will get bigger in the future.
 6. Another feature which could be beneficial if you have a big app is `Lazy Loading`.
 When you have different views, you dont need to load them all at once.
 You can implement `Lazy Loading` to load every page according to the end user needs.

+## Things to consider for this application
+- This application has been one of the most ambitious I have developed so far because all the tech stack involved from the Backend to the Frontend.
+I see this application as a good practice model or structur